-Identify the Biggest Issue
+1 | Identify the Biggest Issue

 When you buy a home with a laundry list of projects, the first step is identifying your biggest issues.
 In our new home, the biggest issue was the floor and luckily we had budgeted to fix them.
-The entire house had wall to wall baby blue and dark red carpeting and we wanted to install hardwood floors.
-Our plan was to install white oak wood floors in the main living spaces and new carpeting in the bedrooms.
-We chose this as our first project because it would create a blank slate for the other updates in each room.
-We could completely transform our living room, but if the 70’s blue carpeting was still on the floor, we would never be able to achieve the look we were going for!
+The entire house had wall-to-wall baby blue and dark red carpeting and we wanted to install hardwood floors.
+If we could update the floors before moving in, we could eliminate moving out again when the new floors were installed!
+Here are the living room floors before installing wood floors.

-Anticipate Upcoming Projects
+2 | Anticipate Upcoming Renovation Projects

-If you are planning multiple projects in your home, make sure you anticipate your projects in the near future.
+If you are planning multiple renovation projects in your home, make sure you anticipate your projects in the near future.
 For example, our first project was updating the floors, but we had to factor in our next project.
 We planned on renovating our kitchen and removing the wall to the family room to create an open-concept space.

-Create A Renovation-Free Zone
+3 | Create A Renovation-Free Zone

-Focus on One Room at a Time
+4 | Focus on One Room Project at a Time

 Focusing on one room at a time will give you the feeling of making progress.
 This can be hard to see sometimes when you have a list of projects in each room.
 In our new home, Chris and I decided that our primary focus would be updating the first floor.
 We love to entertain and the sooner we could put update those rooms the better.

 The One Room Challenge last fall was a great example of focusing on one room project at a time.
 I finished my dining room renovation in 6 weeks and I am so happy that every detail is complete!
 It feels really good to be able to check that entire space off my list and enjoy the beautiful room.

-Complete Bite-Sized Projects
+5 | Complete Bite-Sized Projects

 We are currently working our way through our living room and with each update, the room gets better and better!
 Since this picture was taken, we have a rug, new chairs and the table was painted black.

-Be Patient & Enjoy the In-Between
+6 | Be Patient & Enjoy the In-Between

 Remember that everything takes time and to enjoy your home the renovation process.
 It can be hard to share your home with friends and family when it doesn’t look “perfect”.
 Renovating your home can take years so remember to enjoy it at every stage!